-I won’t deny it, there is a learning curve to WordPress but there are plenty of places to learn, including our own ConquerWP.com.
+I won’t deny it, there is a learning curve to WordPress but there are plenty of places to learn, including our own WordPress tutorials section.

-You can download it here and install it manually.
+You can download WordPress here and install it manually.
 It’s a complicated process for a beginner.
 The best way to install WordPress is through the control panel provided by your hosting company.

 To turn the basic WordPress setup into something like a decent workable platform, you’ll need some plugins.
 Here are a list of the basics every type of site needs.